-One of the other “best of the year” videos we’ve featured over past years is created by editor Kees van Dijkhuizen (see the videos for 2008 and 2009), who most recently was commissioned by Fox Searchlight to edit a video to celebrate “15 Years of Fox Searchlight”.
-Gen Ip, editor of 2010’s viral sensation Filmography 2010 has cited Kees as one of her inspirations, stating that Dijkhuizen’s “film compilations have been particularly outstanding.”
-So now that 2010 is coming to a close, Kees van Dijkhuizen has released Cinema 2010.
+One of the “best of the year” videos we’ve featured over past years is created by editor Kees van Dijkhuizen (see the videos for 2008, 2009 and 2010).
+So now that 2011 is coming to a close, Kees has released Cinema 2011.
 Here are some words from the editor:

-Kees van Dijkhuizen’s Cinema 2010 is five minutes and a half in length and took over 300 hours to complete.
+Kees van Dijkhuizen’s Cinema 2011 is almost seven minutes in length.
 Watch it now embedded after the jump.

 Want to know what that one movie was?
 Check out a (insanely detailed) list over here.Cool Posts From Around the Web: